ibm-cloud-docs/vmwaresolutions/vmonic/trbl_timeout_vc_console.md

 > The server at *IP_address* is taking too long to respond.

-Use the following steps to investigate and fix the problem.
+To investigate and fix the problem, complete the following steps:
 {: tsResolve}

 1. Ensure that you completed the steps from the tooltip that gets displayed when you hover over the **vCenter console**.
 For